a1eko/d2oe/README.md

 # d2oe

 Neuronal data for D2-OE mouse model of schizophrenia according to Cazorla *et al* 2012.
 Digital reconstructions of the striatal neurons from Hjorth *et al* 2020 were adopted for the wild-type (`morphology/control/`) phenotype.
-Dendritic morphology of the striatal projection neurons was reduced to mimic progressive neurodegeneration (`morphology/d2oe*/`) using the Python module `treem` v1.1.0 (<https://github.com/a1eko/treem>).
+Dendritic morphology of the striatal projection neurons was reduced to mimic progressive neurodegeneration (`morphology/d2oe*/` for stages 0 through 20) using the Python module [`treem`](<https://github.com/a1eko/treem>) v1.1.0, DOI: [10.5281/zenodo.8265703](https://doi.org/10.5281/zenodo.8265703).
+Program code for morphology processing can be found in the `scripts/` directory.

 ## References